PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 Example: adding the "Best is yet to come Mug" once as a paid item, and four times as a gift (with 4 different vouchers).
 Current situation (bug): There is one line for each mug in the cart, with a quantity set to "5" each time, instead of being set to "1" for each.
 When I create the order, the total quantity for the mug is OK (5 products, and not 25).

-All identical products (same product with the same ID, exact same combinations) should be put together even though some are paid, some others are free.
+All identical products (same product with the same ID with the same combinations) should be put together even though some are paid, some others are free.
 In the end, when transforming the cart in order, all products are grouped together.

 In the cart when reducing the quantity it should remove only paid products.
 It means if for a product there are 3 quantities in the cart with 1 product being paid and 2 offered as gifts, the merchant should only be able to reduce one quantity related to the paid product.
 To remove free products, he should remove the related vouchers.

 There is no remove button for products that have both paid and gift units.
 To remove the product, the merchant has to remove all cart rules related to gift products and then remove the paid product.

-The price should be calculated by summing all values together.
+The price should be calculated by summing all values from the paid products together.
 For example, if there is one product being paid (price 10€), and 2 products offered, then the final indicated price should be 10€.

 **- Adding a paid product which is already available as a gift product in the cart**